 Shade By - This gives you the ability to change the geography type at which the current data layer is shaded.

 PolicyMap displays data at different geography levels; the zoom level determines what geography type the data on the map is shaded by.
 For example, when looking at the nation, data is usually shaded by state.
 As you zoom in, the geography of the shaded data might change to the county, zip code, census tract, and finally block group level (this depends on the availability of data at a given geography type for each data layer).
-A great place to see what geographies each data layer is available at is the Our Data page.
+A great place to see what geographies each data layer is available at is the Data Directory page.

 Select the X symbol to the left of the data title in the legend to remove the data layer.